FTC: Affiliate Disclosure Links may pay commission

 Then I took a step back and thought I’d better check my facts.
 That’s always a time-consuming annoyance when it comes to writing stuff quickly without interfering with the ‘other job’.

-Running with power is becoming increasingly popular and yet is still only used by a miniscule fraction of the total number of global runners.
+Running with power is becoming increasingly popular and yet is still only used by a minuscule fraction of the total number of global runners.
 That’s either the sign of massive potential, zero interest…or something in between.

-STRYD have mostly invented the market by themselves and offer compatibility on Polar, Garmin and Suunto platforms.
+STRYD have mostly invented the market by themselves and offers compatibility on Polar, Garmin and Suunto platforms.
 Although apps that support STRYD now exist on WatchOS (Apple) and Samsung Gear.
 STRYD have their own smartphone app too.
 My educated guess is that the Garmin platform for STRYD’s market is by far the most important and that STRYD have been left to develop their own functionality through Garmin’s CIQ apps and data fields.

 RunScribe Plus is an external pod-based solution that does similar running power stuff to STRYD but goes deeper into running gait metrics.
 Both STRYD and RunScribe Plus’s versions of ‘running power’ are also natively supported by Polar and Suunto.
 Subsequent developments in the market brought us: